 No ordinance, resolution, or item of business shall be introduced or acted upon before the City Council at its meeting without it having been published on the agenda of the meeting and posted in accordance with Riverside Municipal Code Title 4 and California Government Code section 54954.2(a) as the same now exist or hereafter amended.
-Exceptions to this rule are limited to those provided by State law and matters of business remaining uncompleted from a regular meeting.
+Exceptions to this rule are limited thereby;

-B. DEFINITIONS
+DEFINITIONS B.